BRTNetwork/brt-lib/docs/index.md

 ## Listening to streams

-The `rippled` server can push updates to your client when various events happen.
+The `brtd` server can push updates to your client when various events happen.
-Refer to [Subscriptions in the `rippled` API docs](https://xrpl.org/subscribe.html) for details.
+Refer to [Subscriptions in the `brtd` API docs](https://xrpl.org/subscribe.html) for details.

 Note that the `streams` parameter for generic streams takes an array.
 For example, to subscribe to the `validations` stream, use `{ streams: [ 'validations' ] }`.

 The string names of some generic streams to subscribe to are in the table below.
-(Refer to `rippled` for an up-to-date list of streams.)
+(Refer to `brtd` for an up-to-date list of streams.)

 Type | Description
 ---- | -----------
-`server` | Sends a message whenever the status of the `rippled` server (for example, network connectivity) changes.
+`server` | Sends a message whenever the status of the `brtd` server (for example, network connectivity) changes.
 `ledger` | Sends a message whenever the consensus process declares a new validated ledger.
 `transactions` | Sends a message whenever a transaction is included in a closed ledger.
 `transactions_proposed` | Sends a message whenever a transaction is included in a closed ledger, as well as some transactions that have not yet been included in a validated ledger and may never be.
 Not all proposed transactions appear before validation.
 Even some transactions that don't succeed are included in validated ledgers because they take the anti-spam transaction fee.
 `validations` | Sends a message whenever the server receives a validation message, also called a validation vote, regardless of whether the server trusts the validator.
 `manifests` | Sends a message whenever the server receives a manifest.
-`peer_status` | (Admin-only) Information about connected peer `rippled` servers, especially with regards to the consensus process.
+`peer_status` | (Admin-only) Information about connected peer `brtd` servers, especially with regards to the consensus process.

 When you subscribe to a stream, you must also listen to the relevant message type(s).
 Some of the available message types are in the table below.
-(Refer to `rippled` for an up-to-date list of message types.)
+(Refer to `brtd` for an up-to-date list of message types.)

 Type | Description
 ---- | -----------